shanaka-desoysa/notes/docs/Python/Basics/pip_package_size.md

 # Package Sizes Installed with pip
-List pf pip packages and the sizes orderd in largest to smallest.
+List of `pip` packages and the sizes.

 ## Descending Order
 ```sh